C. D. B. Bryan: Biography

 He was born on April 22, 1936, in Manhattan, New York City.
 His parents were Joseph Bryan III and Katharine Barnes Bryan; after they divorced his mother married author John O'Hara.

-Bryan attended Berkshire School in the class of 1954 and earned a Bachelor of Arts at Yale University in 1958, where he wrote for campus humor magazine The Yale Record.
+Bryan attended Episcopal High School in Alexandria, Virginia from 1949 till 1952, and the Berkshire School in the class of 1954 and earned a Bachelor of Arts at Yale University in 1958, where he wrote for campus humor magazine The Yale Record.
 He was also a member of the fraternity St. Anthony Hall.

 He served in the U.S. Army in South Korea (1958–1960), but not happily.
 He was mobilized again (1961–1962) for the Berlin Crisis of 1961.
 He was an intelligence officer.

 Bryan sold his first short story to The New Yorker in 1961.

 He was editor of the satirical Monocle (from 1961 until 1965), Colorado State University writer-in-residence (winter 1967), visiting lecturer University of Iowa writers workshop (1967–1969), special editorial consultant at Yale (1970), visiting professor at the University of Wyoming (1975), adjunct professor Columbia University (1976), fiction director at the New York City Writers Community from (1977), lecturer in English at University of Virginia (spring 1983), and Bard Center fellow at Bard College (spring 1984).

 His first novel, P. S. Wilkinson, won the Harper Prize in 1965.

 Bryan is best known for his non-fiction book Friendly Fire (1976).
 It began as an idea he sold to William Shawn for an article in The New Yorker, then grew into a series of articles, and then a book.
 It describes an Iowa farm family, Gene and Peg Mullen, and their reaction and change of heart after their son's accidental death by friendly fire in the Vietnam War.
 One of the real-life characters featured in the book was future Operation Desert Storm commander H. Norman Schwarzkopf.

 It was made into an Emmy-winning 1979 television movie of the same name, for which Bryan shared a Peabody Award.
 It has also been cited in professional military studies.

 Bryan died from cancer on December 15, 2009, at his home in Guilford, Connecticut.

 Works

 Bryan contributed articles to many periodicals, including The New York Times, The New York Times Magazine, The New York Times Book Review, The New Yorker, The New Republic, Esquire, Harper's, Saturday Review, and The Weekly Standard.
-He additionally author the narration for the 1963 Swedish film The Face of War.
+He additionally authored the narration for the 1963 Swedish film The Face of War.